MainShayne233/jsdoc-test-legacy/README.md

 }
 ```

+Note: You can have as many `@examples` as you'd like for any one function.

 Import the jsdoctest function in your test suite and point it at the file.
 ```javascript
 import jsdoctest from 'jsdoc-test'